Best Women’s Winter Running Leggings of 2025

 What we didn’t like: not the most price-inclusive

-After three years of testing, we continually confidently recommend the Athleta Rainier as the best women's winter tights out there.
+After four years of testing, we continually confidently recommend the Athleta Rainier as the best women's winter tights out there.
 After comparing specs, features, and customer reviews, then testing for ourselves year-after-year, the Athleta Rainier Reflective Tight came out on top as the best leggings for winter running.
 We found these tights to be the best combo of comfort, warmth, durability, and features of any others we considered.

 The full-length tights hug in all the right places with just the right amount of light compression.
 The mid-rise waistband has a snug fit that keeps the tights from riding down during runs without the dreaded stomach-pinching that women’s running tights often induce.
 And it's available in plus sizing up to 3X, making the best outdoor gear accessible to more runners.